tariqporter/input-grid-task/README.md

 ### Submission

-When you are done, make sure your code is committed and pushed to the forked repo on github.com and let us know.
+When you are done, make sure your code is committed and pushed to your forked repo on github.com.
+Then open a pull request back into our repo and let us know.